bologer/anycomment.io/readme.txt

 * GitHub
 * and more to be added

 AnyComment stands for simplicity & speed.
-We value feedback, so if you have failures or any suggestions - please let us know about it!
+We value feedback, so if you have failures or suggestions - please [let us know](https://wordpress.org/support/plugin/anycomment) about it!

 = Can I contribute? =